Leave the airlines to us.

 Depart from the USA and arrive in the Dominican Republic.
 Check into your hotel in the historic and picturesque Colonial Zone of Santo Domingo and meet your ACIS Tour Manager.

 A morning bus ride takes you to San Cristobal.
 You'll study petroglyphs and pictographs and learn about the subterranean ecosystem at the Pomier Caves Anthropological Reserve, the single most important pre-Columbian site in the Caribbean.
 Journey on to Santiago.
-Upon arrival visit the Leon Jimenez Cultural Center and Cigar Factory, the best of the nation's five national museums under one roof.
+Upon arrival visit the Leon Jimenez Cultural Center, the best of the nation's five national museums under one roof.
 Tonight see the spectacularly illuminated Monumento a los Héroes de la Restauración on a hilltop park in the center of the city.

 chocolate cultivation and processing workshop.
-Practice your Spanish as you're invited in small groups into the
+You'll learn how to make traditional Dominican hot chocolate and sample a taste.
+Then you'll have the chance to practice your Spanish as you're invited in small groups into the

 homes of local Dominican families for lunch.
-After lunch, continue to the 27 Waterfalls of Damajagua, where you'll cascade, jumping and sliding down all 27 falls.
-Arrive in Sosua this evening for a night's rest in your beachside hotel.
+After lunch, continue to the Damajagua Waterfalls and prepare to get wet: You're about to swim, climb and cascade down falls, ending in the sparkling-clean, aqua-blue pools below!
+Arrive in Cabarete this evening for a night's rest in your beachside hotel.

-dance lesson in traditional Dominican dances.
-Then sit back, relax and explore the shoreline during a leisurely boat ride down the Yasica River that concludes with a bonfire dinner on the beach.
+Enjoy free time this morning to explore more of Cabarete's cultural treasures at your own pace, play in the waves at the beach or perhaps pick up some souvenirs at the many local gift and surf shops.
+Tonight cap off the tour in style as you sit back, relax and explore the shoreline during a leisurely boat ride down the Yasica River that concludes with a bonfire dinner on the beach.

 Depart for the USA.